 10. Show your child how to log in on their own gmail account.
 They don’t have to say anything, just log in and send a blank email to you.
 If they are able to get to a computer, they’ll be able to demonstrate that they’re alive — and their location will show up as an IP address, as well, which may help police to locate them faster.

 11. Get your child self-defense classes.
 Fighting back is second only to running away.
 Teach the child to scratch with their nails, to get a kidnapper’s DNA under their nails.
 Biting hard will also help them get a DNA sample between their teeth.
+It is important to find out more here.
 Fingers poked into eyes are also very effective in terms of self-defense and DNA collecting.
 Fighting dirty isn’t nice, but it may save them.
-I hate to add this, but teach your child that if something goes into their mouths that they don’t want there, BITE HARD — they have teeth, therefore they are in charge!
+I hate to add this, but teach your child that if something goes into their mouths that they don’t want there, BITE HARD — they have teeth to protect, so why not try here, therefore they are in charge!

 12. Teach your child that if, G*D forbid, he or she is ever held captive for more than a day, they should pee everywhere they can, as well as spit in corners.
-Yes, it’s nasty, but their DNA will be all over the place.
+If you have a younger child make sure that you have access to Carpet Cleaning Seattle to ensure you have clean carpets and Mattresses.
 Mattresses are especially good places for that, because few people ever get rid of a mattress or even take it in for cleaning.
 That will connect them to the location where they were held, and it could be valuable evidence in court.

 No one ever wants to think about these things, but thinking about it, planning for it, is one way to ensure that it’s all less likely to happen.
 Please help your kids be safe.